-The research group led by Dr. Zihuai He (https://profiles.stanford.edu/zihuai-he) in the Department of Neurology & Center for Biomedical Informatics Research at Stanford University has up to three postdoctoral positions available for candidates with prior training in statistics, biostatistics, computer science, bioinformatics or a closely related area.
+The research group led by Dr. Zihuai He at Stanford University is recruiting postdoctoral scholars with prior training in statistics, biostatistics, computer science, bioinformatics or a closely related area.
 Applications are invited from ambitious, independent, and motivated candidates with a strong publication record.

-- Completed (or nearly completed) a PhD in Statistics, Biostatistics, Computer Science, Bioinformatics, or a closely related area prior to their appointment.
+• Completed (or completed by position start date) a PhD in Statistics, Biostatistics, Computer Science, Bioinformatics, or a closely related area prior to their appointment.

 • Strong programming skills (R, Python, C++ etc.).

 1. Cover letter describing your interest in applying to the lab.

 3. Contact information for 3 professional references.